C-Keenan/game-server-helper/README.md

 ### Release 08/28/2024

-- Added "restart" and "recreate" ooptions to all game server commands
+- Added "restart" and "recreate" options to all game server commands

 - Changed to Jquery processing for timer function for 'Factorio' as I realized the limitations of the colrm command as I had it configured before